JohnSnowLabs/johnsnowlabs/docs/en/alab/user_management.md

 ![Screen Shot 2022-02-16 at 10 50 02 AM](https://user-images.githubusercontent.com/17021686/154219900-54c3f829-0041-4c33-88e1-e71c4231e8f9.png)

-The user account information is updated and the user is redirected to Annotation Lab and presented with the `Project` dashboard.
+The user account information is updated and the user is redirected to Generative AI Lab and presented with the `Project` dashboard.

 > NOTES: Users added as an IDP will be available in the `Users` tab on the left side under `Manages`